karlstolley/stolley.dev/resume/index.md

   <h2>Summary</h2>
   <p>
     I’m a front-end web developer with deep engineering commitments to open standards, accessibility, and documentation.
-As a university professor who recently shifted to a new career in industry, I have a record of technical publications and open-source contributions that show me to be a practiced communicator, generous collaborator, and champion of the web platform in all its browser-native-API glory.
+As a former university professor who recently shifted to an industry career, I have a record of technical publications and open-source contributions that show me to be a practiced communicator, generous collaborator, and champion of the web platform in all its browser-native-API glory.
   </p>
 </article>